Andrew Norman Wilson (artist): Virtual Assistance

-Workers Leaving the Googleplex
+Workers Leaving the Googleplex (2011)

-Andrew Norman Wilson's Viral Video Piece Workers Leaving the Googleplex piece contains footage of two Google locations in Mountain View, California with a voice-over narrative spoken by Wilson.
-The content for this video came out of Wilson's experience of working at Google in 2007.
-The piece presents the class structure of Google shown through Wilson's encounter with the yellow-badge workers, a top-secret group of workers that scan books for Google Book Search.
-The artist's attempts to film and interview the yellow-badge workers were stopped quickly by Google security and resulted in the termination of his employment at Google.
-The video alludes to Workers Leaving the Lumière Factory by Auguste and Louis Lumière and it went viral when it circulated on the Internet in 2011.
+Workers Leaving the Googleplex is a 2011 video artwork consisting of synchronized footage of two Google locations in Mountain View, California, with a voice-over narrative spoken by Wilson.
+Its title references the Lumière brothers' Workers Leaving the Lumière Factory.
+The inspiration for this piece came from Wilson's experience of working at Google in 2007; it presents the class structure of Google shown through Wilson's encounter with the yellow-badge workers, a stratum of workers that privately scan books for Google Book Search.
+Wilson's casual attempts to film and interview the yellow-badge workers were stopped quickly by Google, and it resulted in the termination of his employment at Google.
+It went viral when it began to be circulated on the Internet in 2011.

 ScanOps

 This project is a photographic series made of Google Books images in which errors in the scanning process are visible.

 The yellow-badge workers that are the subject of Workers Leaving the Googleplex is the same group of workers responsible for the scanning of books for Google Books images.